 In order to attend the Course of Study School, you must:

-Please note that the cost per course will total $350 plus $45 per session for the student activity fee.
+Please note that the cost per course will total $350 plus $45 per calendar year for the student technology fee.
+Books are not included in these fees.

 Many annual conference Boards of Ordained Ministry help students with costs for Course of Study School.
 Contact your conference BOM directly to determine your annual conference policy.

-Spring and summer sessions will be fully online, with the fall session being a hybrid of in person and online.
+Spring, summer, and fall sessions will be fully online.
 Courses will be cancelled if we do not have a minimum of 6 students registered.
-Pre-course readings will be available on Moodle after the registration deadline for each session.
-Students must be registered to access Moodle.
+Pre-course readings will be available after the registration deadline for each session and one month before classes start.
+Students must be registered to access our LMS.
+All 2026 sessions will use the Canvas LMS.

-We recommend that you use a PC running Windows 10 or MAC running OS 10.14 (Mojave) or newer.
+We recommend that you use a PC running Windows 11 or MAC running OS 14.7.6 (Sonoma) or newer.
 If you do not have a computer, it is possible (but less than ideal) to use a tablet or phone (Android or iOS).
 You must be able to wirelessly connect to secure networks (using WPA2-Enterprise).
 Note: Chromebooks cannot connect to our network.

 You will need to install the following software on your device: